Home

 Mamie passed away on March 15, 1951, at the Faith Sanitarium, relieved of her suffering.
 The Culbertson Mortuary in Wichita handled her funeral arrangements, with the service led by Rev. H.A.
 Thomas.
 Burial followed in the White Chapel Cemetery.
 At the time, she was survived by her sister Angie Oliver in Denver, CO, and by her brothers Marion Walker and Ellet Walker, both of Brookville, Linn County, MO.
 In an obituary, the Wichita Eagle said she was survived by eight grandchildren and nine great-grandchildren.
 She rests beside her grandson, Corky Nelson Rice, who joined her in eternity in 1980.

-If so, they were the parents of at least two daughters, Marjorie V. Rice and Marian C. Rice.
+They were the parents of at least three daughters, Marjorie V. Hoag, Marian C. Rhodes and Betty Nelson Light.

 In adulthood, he was of medium height and build, with brown eyes and dark hair.